kemalkochekov/GRPC-Server/README.md

 ## Distributed Tracing with Jaeger

 This project integrates with Jaeger for distributed tracing.
-Jaeger allows you to trace the flow of requests across multiple services, providing insights into performance andidentifying bottlenecks in the system.
+Jaeger allows you to trace the flow of requests across multiple services, providing insights into performance and identifying bottlenecks in the system.

-You can access the Jaeger UI to view the traces:
+To view the traces, access the Jaeger UI at:
 ```
 http://localhost:16686/
 ```
-For more detailed information on how to use Jaeger for distributed tracing in Go, refer to the Jaeger Go client documentation.
+For more information on how to use Jaeger for distributed tracing in Go, refer to the Jaeger Go client documentation.

 ## Linting and Code Quality